 Is maximalist makeup here to stay?

 Despite its growing popularity, maximalism isn’t about replacing minimalism altogether.
 Rather, as Fihema explains, it’s about expanding the options.

-“Some days you want soft, natural skin.
-Other days you crave colour, shine and drama.
+“Some days, clients want soft, natural skin.
+Other days they crave colour, shine and drama.
 The beauty is having the freedom to move between the two.”

-For professionals, this flexibility is key, as it allows them to create makeup looks that suit a variety of aesthetics – appealing to a wide range of clients.
+For professionals, flexibility is key, as it allows them to create makeup looks that suit a variety of aesthetics – appealing to a wide range of clients.
 “The next evolution of makeup is all about personal expression,” Fihema adds.
 “Every look becomes a reflection of mood, personality and creativity.”

 As maximalist makeup continues to gain momentum, one thing is clear: beauty is entering a more expressive era.